Project overview

 Council is seeking feedback on a preferred alternative scenario to the NSW Government’s existing Transport Oriented Development (TOD) planning policy.

 The preferred scenario will deliver new housing and other planning outcomes in the four railway station precincts of Gordon, Killara, Roseville and Lindfield.
-It has been developedusing extensive community input and a range of technical and planning studies.
+It has been developed using extensive community input and a range of technical and planning studies.

 This page contains detailed information about the preferred scenario.
-Please read the information and share your views via our online survey.

 Project background